kthomas2/Udacity-Full-Stack-P6/README.md

 * Grant sudo permissions to grader.
 Copy 90-cloud-init-users as grader and edit file changing ubuntu to grader
 ```
 sudo cp /etc/sudoers.d/90-cloud-init-users /etc/sudoers.d/grader
+sudo nano /etc/sudoers.d/grader
 grader ALL=(ALL) NOPASSWD:ALL
 ```

-* Key based authentication.
-Generate key on local machine called grader_key.
-Make .ssh director for grader.
+* Generate key on local machine.
+Make .ssh directory for grader.
 Create a new file call authorized-keys and copy key from grader_key.pub into .ssh/authorized-keys
 ```
 ssh-keygen
 sudo mkdir /home/grader/.ssh